-But a still more inhuman, disgraceful, and scandalous state of things remains to be presented.
-By an act of the American Congress, not yet two years old, slavery has been nationalized in its most horrible and revolting form.
-By that act, Mason & Dixon's line has been obliterated; New York has become as Virginia; and the power to hold, hunt, and sell men, women, and children as slaves remains no longer a mere state institution, but is now an institution of the whole United States.
-The power is co-extensive with the Star-Spangled Banner and American Christianity.
+- 38 But a still more inhuman, disgraceful, and scandalous state of things remains to be presented.
+By an act of the American Congress, not yet two years old, slavery has been nationalized in its most horrible and revolting form; Mason & Dixon's line has been obliterated; New York has become as Virginia; and the power to hold, hunt, and sell men, women, and children as slaves remains no longer a mere state institution, but is now an institution of the whole United States. - 39 The power is co-extensive with the Star-Spangled Banner and American Christianity.
 Where these go, may also go the merciless slave-hunter.
 Where these are, man is not sacred.
 He is a bird for the sportsman's gun.
 By that most foul and fiendish of all human decrees, the liberty and person of every man are put in peril.
-Your broad republican domain is hunting ground for men.
-Not for thieves and robbers, enemies of society, merely, but for men guilty of no crime.
-Your lawmakers have commanded all good citizens to engage in this hellish sport.
-Your President, your Secretary of State, your lords, nobles, and ecclesiastics, enforce, as a duty you owe to your free and glorious country, and to your God, that you do this accursed thing.
+Your broad republican domain is hunting ground for men. - 40 Your lawmakers have commanded all good citizens to engage in this hellish sport.
+Your President, your Secretary of State enforce, as a duty you owe to your free and glorious country, and to your God, that you do this accursed thing.
 Not fewer than forty Americans have, within the past two years, been hunted down and, without a moment's warning, hurried away in chains, and consigned to slavery and excruciating torture.
 Some of these have had wives and children, dependent on them for bread; but of this, no account was made.
 The right of the hunter to his prey stands superior to the right of marriage, and to all rights in this republic, the rights of God included!

-For black men there are neither law, justice, humanity, not religion.
+- 41 For black men there is neither law nor justice, humanity nor religion.
 The Fugitive Slave Law makes MERCY TO THEM, A CRIME; and bribes the judge who tries them.
 An American JUDGE GETS TEN DOLLARS FOR EVERY VICTIM HE CONSIGNS to slavery, and five, when he fails to do so.
 The oath of any two villains is sufficient, under this hell-black enactment, to send the most pious and exemplary black man into the remorseless jaws of slavery!
 His own testimony is nothing.
 He can bring no witnesses for himself.
-The minister of American justice is bound by the law to hear but one side; and that side, is the side of the oppressor.
-Let this damning fact be perpetually told.
-Let it be thundered around the world, that, in tyrant-killing, king-hating, people-loving, democratic, Christian America, the seats of justice are filled with judges, who hold their offices under an open and palpable bribe, and are bound, in deciding in the case of a man's liberty, hear only his accusers!
+The minister of American justice is bound by the law to hear but one side; and that side, is the side of the oppressor. - 42 Let this damning fact be perpetually told.
+Let it be thundered around the world, that, in tyrant-killing, king-hating, people-loving, democratic, Christian America, the seats of justice are filled with judges, who hold their offices under an open and palpable bribe, and are bound, in deciding in the case of a man's liberty, to hear only his accusers! - 43 In glaring violation of justice, in shameless disregard of the forms of administering law, in cunning arrangement to entrap the defenseless, and in diabolical intent, this Fugitive Slave Law stands alone in the annals of tyrannical legislation.